zhehaowang/zhehao.me/tech-notes/a7ii/notes.md

 ### Manual focus

+* Mirrorless has these features making manual focus more practical.
+On DSLRs, manual focus using a small viewfinder is less practical than autofocus, manual focusing and zooming in with live view takes time.
   * Manual focus assist: when Manual Focus is on, grabbing focus ring zooms in in monitor
   * Focus peaking: colors what's in focus

 ### Adapting lenses